tcltk/tcl/doc/markdown/exec.md

 # Portability issues

 **Windows** (all versions)
-: Reading from or writing to a socket, using the "**@\\0***fileId*" notation, does not work.
+: Reading from or writing to a socket, using the "**@** *fileId*" notation, does not work.
 When reading from a socket, a 16-bit DOS application will hang and a 32-bit application will return immediately with end-of-file.
 When either type of application writes to a socket, the information is instead sent to the console, if one is present, or is discarded.

     Note that the current escape resp. quoting of arguments for windows works only with executables using CommandLineToArgv, CRT-library or similar, as well as with the windows batch files (excepting the newline, see below).
 Although it is the common escape algorithm, but, in fact, the way how the executable parses the command-line (resp. splits it into single arguments) is decisive.